-Do you need insurance for giving a kid up for adoption?
+“Do you need insurance for giving a kid up for adoption?”

 Health insurance is critical in everyone’s life, but especially so for an expectant mother.
-But, if you’re like many other birth mothers, you may be working a job that doesn’t provide health insurance, your citizenship status may disallow health insurance, or you may be depending on state medical assistance.
+But, if you’re like many other birth mothers, you may be working a job that doesn’t provide health insurance, your citizenship status may disallow health insurance, or you may be dependent on state medical assistance.

-The answer is yes.
-At American Adoptions, we work with prospective birth mothers from all different kinds of situations — including those in which women don’t have health insurance.
-This circumstance will not disqualify you from the adoption process, and it will have no influence on the kind of support and care you receive from our agency.
+At American Adoptions, we work with birth mothers from all different kinds of situations — including women who don’t have health insurance.
+This will not disqualify you from the adoption process, and it will have no influence on the kind of support and care you receive from our agency.
 We are fully committed to helping you.

 Can I Give My Baby Up for Adoption if I’m on Medicaid?